tamilselvanarjun/deepopinion/README.md

 FastAPI fully supports the asyncio library, which enables non-blocking and asynchronous operations.
 This allows you to efficiently handle large file uploads and downloads without blocking other requests or causing performance issues.
 You can leverage the asyncio framework and its libraries, such as aiofiles or aiohttp, to handle file operations asynchronously.

+Upon file uploading the file and the remaining api's will start to work.
+Because we need to initial data that is coming file upload api.
+Also we can integrate this with Database and show the values from the database as next step.

 To start the uvicorn server please run python main.py in terminal. it will start the local server http://127.0.0.1:8000/